Australian History and Brisbane (and NZ)

 1839: Penal settlement closed with convicts returning to Sydney.
 A number of convicts with guards remained to do maintenance and to assist surveyors.
 Click here for further details of this time.

-1842: Brisbane was officially proclaimed a free settlement on 4 May 1842 with Brisbane now laid out in dusty, unsealed streets and blocks.
-A homeopathic surgeon, Dr Stephen Simpson was appointed commissioner of crown lands for the area and became acting administrator until the arrival of police magistrate John Wickham the next year.
+1842: Brisbane was officially proclaimed a free settlement on 4 May 1842.
+Brisbane was laid out in dusty, unsealed streets and blocks with names derived from British royalty, including Queen Victoria's father, husband and daughter.
+Dr Stephen Simpson, a homeopathic surgeon, was appointed commissioner of crown lands for the area and became acting administrator until the arrival of police magistrate John Wickham the next year.
 On 7 December the first Brisbane land sales (by auction) were held in Sydney.
 The same month saw the inauguration of the first steamship service by the Hunter River Steam Navigation Co. with the steamer "Shamrock", a three day journey between Brisbane and Sydney.

 Return to Table of Contents